yene/CBlocker/README.md

 - [ ] remove duplicates in blockList
 - [X] add icons and artwork
 - [ ] add blockerList as submodule
-- [ ] Rename content blocker to something better
+- [ ] Rename content blocker to something better: CBlocker
 - [ ] show a spinner
+- [ ] on first launch show message that you have to enable it in the settings, maybe open settings directly
+- [ ] replace all NSLog with error message

 ## Maybe Later
 - [ ] inform user that there is an update in the github repo (notification?)
 - [X] add support for direct download of json and zip
+- [ ] block external font hoster? maybe use font tag.tt

 ## Questions
 * Do i have to toggle the settings or is reload enough? calling reload is enough